USAID-OHA-SI/gisr/README.md

 ```

+## Plot a terrain map

-## Plot a terrain map from local DEM file
+Create a terrain map with vector + raster data from local DEM Tiff file

 ```{r}
 library(tidyverse)